hazymorning/origami_weather/README.md

 `bar_range_from` and `bar_range_to` draw a highlighted band on the track, which is useful for marking the range you actually care about.

 Any button can also use `color_thresholds` to tint itself based on a value, with no gauge involved.
+The value doesn't have to be a number here, a state like `on` or `home` works too.

 </details>